rhedges14/Deep_Feature_Interpolation/README.md

 ### Run "generate_image_data_script" python script
-- this loads all images into an h5py and extracts their deep feature representations
+- This loads all images into an h5py and extracts their deep feature representations to be used during modeling

 ### Run "Calc_Attribute_Vector" python script
-- this calculates and saves the deep feature attribute vector which will be used during training
+- This calculates and saves the deep feature attribute vector which will be used during training
+- Be prepared to specify attribute that is to be transformed (added/removed)

 ### "DFI Script"
 - This is the DFI script that trains and optimizes a mask for individual images
-- Note that you should be prepared to specify in the argument the name and directory of the image you wish you transform
+- Note that you should be prepared to specify the name and directory of the image you wish you transform, the alpha, and the number of training iterations (12 is a good starting point for iterations)
-- Output appears in a "bearded" folder
+- Output appears in a "bearded" folder; or feel free to modify destination folder

 ### "Fast_DFI_script"